Artist in Residence Program 2020

 THE ARTIST retains copyright of his or her work.
 However, THE ORGANIZER reserves the right to record (photo, film, etc.) these works, and the copyright of these archival recordings is owned by ACAC.
 ACAC also retains the right to use any such records for publicity purposes.
 Any parties who have received the proper permission from THE ORGANIZER may use these records at no cost.

-THE ORGANIZER will produce an Exhibition Catalogue and present 20 copies of the catalogue to THE ARTIST.
+THE ORGANIZER will produce a Program Catalogue and present 20 copies of the catalogue to THE ARTIST.

 –Cooperation with Public Relations